-Google Analytics has been around for while and amazes me to know that majority of SMBs are not leveraging this gold mine of data to optimize their online marketing campaign performance.
+Google Analytics has been around for a while and amazes me to know that majority of Small and Medium businesses are not leveraging this gold mine of data to optimize their online marketing campaign performance.
 Some business websites don’t even have their website linked to analytics profile, let alone analyzing their website traffic.
-So, I have made it my mission to educate businesses on how to collect data with Google Analytics tool and use that data to track & optimize their campaign performance.
+So, at WSI, we have made it our mission to educate businesses on how to collect data with Google Analytics tool and use that data to track & optimize their campaign performance.

-Google Analytics helps you analyze visitor traffic on your website and give you a complete picture of your visitors and their behavior on the site.
-You can track just the traffic on your website or you can track all your marketing campaigns.
-Google Adwords, SEO, Social Media Campaigns, eCommerce Transactions, Email Marketing Campaign, etc. This is a FREE tool, why not use it?
+Google Analytics (GA) helps you analyze visitor traffic on your website and give you a complete picture of your visitors and their behavior on the site.
+You can track just the traffic on your website or you can track your other marketing campaigns, such as Google Adwords, eCommerce Transactions, etc. GA is a FREE tool, why not use it?

 Setting Up Google Profiles for your Business

-Now, you are a business owner & have invested in getting a professional website built.
-Before I dive into Google Analytics, there are few basic things that need to be addressed.
+Let us say you are a business owner & you have invested in getting a professional website built.
+Before we discuss how we implement Google Analytics for your site, let us talk about some background work we need to address for Google Analytics to work.
 Your webmaster should take care of the following, before making the site live on the internet.